doganmehmet/PortfolioAnalytics.jl/README.md

 julia> Pkg.add("PortfolioAnalytics")
 ```

-PortfolioAnalytics.jl is minimal now, but it is under heavy development.
+PortfolioAnalytics.jl is minimal now, but it is **under heavy development**.

 The following functions are available:
 * Return()